ananyashreesharma/ananyashreesharma/README.md

 ## Hello there 👋,

-### I'm Anannyashree Sharma, I bake things with code and love.
+### I'm Anannyashree Sharma, I bake things with code.
 -------